parisppdo/cms-lens-gallery/README.md

 - **User Management**: Administrators can manage subscribers and control access.
 - **Subscriber Contributions**: Trusted users can upload and manage their own photos.
 - **Responsive Design**: Optimized for various devices to ensure a seamless user experience.
+- **Database Initialization**: Includes a database setup file at sql/schema.sql for easy installation

 ## 📌 Usage
 1. **Administrator**: